 Reading The Elementary Forms of Religious Life for the Religion Department graduate Theories and Methods seminar, I am now concluding that you cannot understand this foundational text without having read The Division of Labor in Society.
 In other words, “religious life” cannot be understood apart from the “division of labor.”
 Perhaps the most important contribution of this text is the light it sheds on how Durkheim conceived two points of interest, being the place of the individual in society and what he thought would be the future evolution of religion.
-Reading the two books together underscores the degree which

 The main substantive argument in The Division of Labor in Society is familiar enough.
 It makes the distinction between pre-modern societies founded upon “mechanical solidarity” versus modern ones that depend upon “organic solidarity.”

 Durkheim defines “mechanical solidarity” in terms of the automatic solidarity allegedly established between people who bear the exact same characteristics in common.
 By this, Durkheim means not just what we today call cultural characteristics or constructs.
 By “resemblance,” Durkheim means biological and even physiological features.
 Individually in the “horde,” everyone physically (literally) resembles everyone else.
 “They all look alike” is pretty much the claim about men and women in “less developed” societies (i.e. less developed by the difference and then social threading introduced by the division of labor).
 Mechanical solidarity rests on shared norms enforced by the repressive law founded on vengeance, a prime example being biblical law.
 In the discussion of mechanical solidarity in The Division of Labor in Society, a liberal expression of anti-Judaism sits cheek by jowl with racism and sexism (see especially chapter 4).